|Copyright © 2005– by|

 The format Fischer promoted (but did not invent) was formerly known as shuffle chess, where the pieces are randomly placed on the bank ranks at the

 starting positions; these are chosen randomly in official Chess960 tournaments.
-Chess960 takes away modern players' dependency on memorized opening theory.
+Chess960 takes away the modern player's dependency on (1) memorized

 edge - the player with an "edge" holds a superiority in material and/or position (see also "advantage", "bind.")